devdotnetorg/vscode-extension-dotnet-fastiot/docs/Getting-started.md

 ![VSCode dotnet FastIoT](vscode-dotnet-fastiot-create-project-11.png)

 Sample projects with added configuration Launch (`/.vscode/launch.json`) and Tasks (`/.vscode/tasks.json`) are located in the [samples](/samples/) folder.

+The `template.fastiot.yaml` file will be placed in the project folder.
+This file is required to determine the template ID when adding Launch.
+If it is removed, then there will be no exact definition of the template from which the project was formed.
+From the `template.fastiot.yaml` file, only the template identifier string `id: dotnet-console` is taken.

 ## Rebuild Launch